 projects platform bringing together philosophy, editorial philology and text technology.
-It is a meeting place for intellectuals, technicians, scholars and students from many different research fields and geographical areas around the world (see WAB research visits).
-The research infrastructure includes transcriptions and digital and paper copies of Wittgenstein's Nachlass as it was catalogued by his trustee G.H. von Wright in his 1969 article «The Wittgenstein Papers».
-It also includes a hand library with Wittgenstein primary and secondary sources in a number of different languages.
+It is a meeting place for intellectuals, technicians, scholars and students from many different research fields and geographical areas around the world (see incoming visits).
+The research infrastructure includes digital and paper copies as well as transcriptions of Wittgenstein's Nachlass as it was catalogued by his trustee G.H. von Wright in his 1969 article «The Wittgenstein Papers».
+It also includes a hand library with Wittgenstein primary and secondary literature in a number of different languages.
 NB: Please note that WAB does not possess any Wittgenstein originals.

 On October 31, 2017, the philosophical Nachlass of Ludwig Wittgenstein was inscribed to the UNESCO Memory of the World list.
 We are proud and happy that we are central in giving the world access to the philosophical Nachlass of Ludwig Wittgenstein.

 For information about the history of WAB see the reports site.